-Anyone who's cared to take a dip in the deep end knows that lingering chlorine smell.
+Anyone who's cared to take a dip in the deep end knows that persistent and unfavorably lingering chlorine smell.
 If you're not swimming very much, the smell can be easy to rinse off.
 But let's be real: it's summertime, which means going to the pool is not a "once in a while" ordeal.
 Unfortunately, this means that lingering smell can be a lot more permanent if you're not careful.
 Taken straight from the beauty buffs on the swim team, here are 6 tips on how to NOT smell like chlorine after swimming (and smell rather pretty, might I add).

 1. Before you even think about jumping in...rinse off.To prevent your skin and hair from absorbing the chlorine, hop in for a quick shower and make sure your mane gets totally soaked.
 Don’t hesitate to soap up while you’re at it - after all, who doesn’t want a nice clean pool?